 Storage and Reheating Instructions

-Refrigerate leftovers in an airtight container for 3 to 4 days.
-To reheat large portions, heat your oven to 250°F and set the meat in a baking dish and bake until warmed through, around 20-30 minutes.
-Reheat smaller portions in the microwave, flipping at 1 minute intervals.
+To reheat large portions, heat your oven to 300°F. Set the meat in a baking dish and bake until warmed through, around 10-15 minutes.

-London Broil Tips and FAQs
+London Broil Instant Pot Tips and FAQs

 Yes, London broil is typically prepared by broiling in the oven so that will work too.
 Broil the meat for around 6-8 minutes per side until the meat reaches an internal temperature of 125-130°F for medium rare.

-You can also grill london broil.
+You can also grill London broil.
 Grill over high heat for about 5 minutes per side, flipping occasionally, until it reaches your desired doneness.

 📖 Recipe